Murder of Agnès Marin: Trial and sentencing

 Moulinas's trial before the Cour d'assises des mineurs began on 18 June 2013, in camera against the wishes of Marin's family.
 The public prosecutor criticised numerous institutional failings in his case and asked the jury not to grant him the benefit of minority, instead requesting a 30-year sentence and civil commitment, taking into account Moulinas's mental problems.

 On 28 June 2013, for the earlier rape as well as the rape and murder of Marin, Moulinas was sentenced to life imprisonment, the second time a juvenile offender had been given such a sentence in France; the first, Patrick Dils, was sentenced in 1989 (and subsequently acquitted).
 His lawyers announced that they would appeal the sentence the next day.

 Appeal

-On 10 October 2014, the Appeal Assize Court confirmed Moulinas' life sentence, ending any possibility of the revision of the rulings on the facts.
+On 10 October 2014, the Appeal Assize Court confirmed Moulinas' life sentence, this time with a lifelong care order, ending any possibility of the revision of the rulings on the facts.